 git checkout feature-branch

-- What It Does: Moves you from the
+- What it does: Moves you from the

-branch (or any other branch you might be on) to your feature branch. - Under the Hood: Similar to the checkout to
+mainbranch (or any other branch you might be on) to your feature branch. - Under the Hood: Similar to the checkout to

-, this changes your working directory and updates the files to reflect the state offeature-branch
+main, this changes your working directory and updates the files to reflect the state offeature-branchat its latest commit.
+It also adjusts theHEADpointer to reference thefeature-branch.

-Step 3: Perform the Rebase
+Step 3: Perform the rebase

 Purpose Rebasing is a powerful tool for maintaining a clean project history.
 It allows you to take all the changes that were committed on one branch and replay them on another branch.